Cooking On The Ranch

 • Filled with lots of vitamin rich shredded cabbage and chickpeas for protein, the higher fat chorizo is sprinkled on top of the soup.
 Meaning you get to choose the density of those fat calories.

-• It’s a one pot easy dinner.
+• It’s a one pot easy dinner and on the table in about 30 minutes.

 • And it’s a very economical meal.
 With just the two of us, we have leftovers for a couple of days.